nicolasbauw/rs-tzfile/README.md

 Tzinfo { timezone: "Europe/Paris", utc_datetime: 2020-09-05T16:41:44.279502100Z, datetime: 2020-09-05T18:41:44.279502100+02:00, dst_from: Some(2020-03-29T01:00:00Z), dst_until: Some(2020-10-25T01:00:00Z), dst_period: true, raw_offset: 3600, dst_offset: 7200, utc_offset: +02:00, abbreviation: "CEST", week_number: 36 }
 ```

-This more complete structure can be transformed to json via a method of the json feature (which includes methods from the parse feature):
+This more complete structure implements the Serialize trait and can also be transformed to a json string via a method of the json feature (which includes methods from the parse feature):
 ```rust
 use libtzfile::{Tz, TzError};
 let tz = Tz::new(tzfile)?